Business Tax Planning 2025

 2. First-year bonus depreciation: The TCJA authorized 100% first-year bonus depreciation subject to a phase-out over a five-year period.
 The applicable percentage for 2025 was scheduled to be only 40%, but the OBBBA permanently restores the 100% deduction, retroactive to January 20, 2025.

 Regular depreciation deductions may be elected.
-As always. special rules may apply, such as a separate set of limits on vehicles.
+As always, special rules may apply, such as a separate set of limits on vehicles.

-Research & Experimental Expenses
+Research & Experimental (R&E) Expenses

 Previously, the tax law permitted a company to fully deduct domestic R&E expenses in the year in which they were incurred.
 But the TCJA required costs incurred after 2021 to be capitalized and amortized over 60 months.